elastic/kibana/rfcs/text/0011_global_search.md

 discouraged, by providing appropriated jsdoc and documentation explaining that it should only be used when it is not technically possible to register it from the server side instead.

-### results url consolidation
+### results url processing

-When retrieving results from providers, the GS service will always start by consolidating them.
+When retrieving results from providers, the GS service will always start by processing them.
 The most notable (and currently only) step is to convert the result url to an absolute one.

 #### absolute url conversion logic